Free-electron laser: Quantum effects

-FEL construction
+Construction

 Free-electron lasers require the use of an electron accelerator with its associated shielding, as accelerated electrons can be a radiation hazard if not properly contained.
 These accelerators are typically powered by klystrons, which require a high-voltage supply.
 The electron beam must be maintained in a vacuum, which requires the use of numerous vacuum pumps along the beam path.
 While this equipment is bulky and expensive, free-electron lasers can achieve very high peak powers, and the tunability of FELs makes them highly desirable in many disciplines, including chemistry, structure determination of molecules in biology, medical diagnosis, and nondestructive testing.

 Infrared and terahertz FELs

 The Fritz Haber Institute in Berlin completed a mid-infrared and terahertz FEL in 2013.

+At Helmholtz-Zentrum Dresden - Rossendorf two terahertz and mid-infrared FEL-based sources are in operation.
+FELBE is an FEL equipped with a cavity with continuous pulsing with a repetition rate of 13 MHz, pulsing with 1 kHz by applying a pulse picker, and macrobunch operation with bunch length > 100 μs and macrobunch repetition rates ≤ 25 Hz.
+Pulse duration and pulse energy vary with wavelength and lie in the range from 1 - 25 ps and 100 nJ - few μJ, respectively.
+The TELBE facility is based on a superradiant undulator offering THz pulses ranging from 0.1 THz to 2.5 THz at repetition rates up to 500 kHz.

 X-ray FELs

-The lack of mirror materials that can reflect extreme ultraviolet and x-rays means that X-ray Free Electron Lasers (XFEL) need to work without a resonant cavity.
+The lack of mirror materials that can reflect extreme ultraviolet and x-rays means that X-ray free electron lasers (XFEL) need to work without a resonant cavity.
 Consequently, in an X-ray FEL (XFEL) the beam is produced by a single pass of radiation through the undulator.
 This requires that there be enough amplification over a single pass to produce an appropriate beam.